Do you need help getting from Antigua to Semuc Champey?

 Bathe or Swim in the Pools

-By far one, the most popular things to do is hiking up to the viewing platform.
+By far one of the most popular things to do is hiking up to the viewing platform.
 It is about 30 minutes from the entrance.
 You can take various routes; however, if you follow the signs to El Mirador, you’ll soon get there.

 I recommend carrying some hiking shoes, though, as it’s super slippery, and you have to climb.
 There are supporting steps and walkways, but make sure you hold on tight.